Open-XP/.github/README.md

 * *Contributing to Sustainable Development Goals*: Through education, we indirectly support other goals like health awareness and climate change education.

 ## Contribute
 Join us in our mission to transform education with AI and ML.
 Whether you're a developer, educator, or enthusiast, your contribution can make a difference.
-Check out our (#Contribution Guidelines to get started)[].
+Check out our [Contribution Guidelines to get started]().

 ## Contact
-For more information about Openxp, our projects, or how you can get involved, please visit our website or reach out to us directly through (#Link)[mqnifestkelvin@gmail.com].
+For more information about Openxp, our projects, or how you can get involved, please visit our website or reach out to us directly through [Link](mqnifestkelvin@gmail.com).

 Together, we can bridge the educational divide with technology.